viccuad/recipes/paella.md

 take it out and reserve it.

 Start with the garlic, sliced, until it is golden, and take it out.
-Clean the pepper, dry it with paper, slice it in strips lightly fry it, and take it out.
+Clean the pepper, dry it with paper, slice it in strips, lightly fry it, and take it out.
 Do the same with the chicken, the squid, the shrimps and clams.
 Now put the tomatoes, cut in dice, in the oil until they are fried and they disappear.
 After that, add everything that was reserved, the olives and meld it.

 At this point, add the rice, meld it all well and let the rice soak all the liquid and the oil.
 Add 2 and 1/2 parts of water per the part of rice you added.
-Put the food coloring or the saffron on that water.
+Put the food coloring or the saffron on that water (ideally, this water would be from chicken broth or cooking the seafood, so it has more substance).

 It is important to never remove the rice again anymore, because then it will drop its starch and it will become a risotto.